 Summer BBQ

-Great North Run – develop larger team of sponsored runners

 OUR STRENGTHS AS AN ORGANISATION

-EXPERIENCE - We are embedded in the local community and have 26 years’ experience of supporting carers.
+EXPERIENCE - We are embedded in the local community and have 26 years’ experience of supporting unpaid Carers providing services that address the need.

 KNOWLEDGE - We understand carers’ role and regularly ask for them for feedback so that we can develop services that meet their needs.